Skip to main content

 Overview

-To allow MQTT as part of the provided platform interfaces, the CIVITAS/CORE platform routes the MQTT Requests through the API Management APISIX.
+To allow MQTT as part of the provided platform interfaces, the CIVITAS/CORE platform routes the MQTT Requests through the APISIX API Management.
 For APISIX, the TCP stream proxy is used.
 This means, APISIX opens an additional port (configured in the inventory) and accepts general TCP Connections on this port.
-Details how this can be configured directly in APISIX can be found here but this is included in the platform configuration, when you activate the MQTT Support in the inventory.
+Details on how this can be configured directly in APISIX can be found here but this is included in the platform configuration, when you activate the MQTT Support in the inventory.

 Next, we have to create a stream route using the mqtt_proxy plugin.
 But because we do not want to provide unauthenticated access to the MQTT port, provide a new mqtt-auth-proxy plugin.
 This plugin enhances the standard mqtt-plugin with a Keycloak integration.
 The needed settings for communicating with Keycloak are set by the deployment script.
 Unauthenticated access is not supported.

 Next we have to expose the MQTT port to the internet.
-To archive this, the CIVITAS/CORE platform creates an additional service on the kubernetes cluster, that can be connected to the internet via a LoadBalancer or NodePortConnection.
-Any other way is suitable, too.
+To archive this, the CIVITAS/CORE platform creates an additional service on the Kubernetes cluster, that can be connected to the internet via a LoadBalancer or NodePortConnection.
+Other methods can also be used.
 This can be configured in the Inventory.

 Due to the fact that authentication in MQTT is done by providing username and password as part of the connect message, we need a secure way to transfer this from the client to the APISIX Gateway.
 So the next step is to enable TLS for MQTT.
 Here you have different options, from which we provide a half automated script for one of them.